Skip to content

 here you will see an example of an interface that uses automatic object lookup.

-The Acquire method on COM-RPC creates an object of type IDevice.
+The Acquire method on COM-RPC creates an object of type IDevice which has the @encode:autolookup tag specified.
 With the Relinquish method the object is destroyed again.

 If you look into the generated documentation for this interface which can be found here